-We were recently tasked to work on new construction with structural steel frames.
-The scheme required large open spaces.
-This is becoming common in modern, industrial design.
+We were recently tasked to work on a new construction with structural steel frames.
+The scheme required large open spaces, which is becoming common in modern, industrial designs.
 So, a steel frame was naturally needed for the superstructure.
 This was both for vertical loading and for lateral stability.
-The roof structure had a large section of a flat roof.
-But it also had atypical angled pitched roofs.
+The roof structure had a large section of a flat roof, but it also had atypical angled pitched roofs.
 These two elements presented a design challenge.
 We overcame this with several crank beams and cantilever beams to make it sound.

 Initially, the client opted for a piled foundation.
-But; upon receiving the quotations from the specialist piling contractors, they instructed Simplify Engineering to provide a value engineering alternative for the substructure as well.
+But; upon receiving the quotations from the specialist piling contractors, they instructed Simplify Engineering.
+We were able to provide a value engineering alternative for the substructure as well.
 The solution we offered was a combination of a shallow flat raft and several trench fill footings.
 This; combined with the structural steel frames solution provided, reduced their construction costs.
-This enabled project completion on time and within budget.
+This enabled the project to be completed on time and within budget.